AbirdThePro/MyOS/README.md

 - add a license for the code
 - add command to execute scripts (that use shell commands)
 - add a way to print numbers and do more math
+- add more shell commands to customize the terminal